The 9 best beaches in Los Angeles, California

 You won't find a free volleyball court come Saturday morning at Manhattan Beach.
 Locals and out-of-towners all meet to enjoy a few rounds of back and forth before throwing back some beers and indulging in some of the best backyard-style burgers at Ercole's 1101.

-Manhattan Beach connects to El Segundo and Hermosa Beach via the beachfront walkway.
 Take in the long stretch of gorgeous waterfront homes and boutique shops with a stroll along the path.
-Surfers can also catch some waves at Manhattan Beach, especially near the pier during winter.
-El Porto Beach, located on the north side, is a better choice for those looking for more consistent waves.
+Surfers can also catch some waves at Manhattan Beach, but all the popular spots by the pier work better in winter than summer.
+El Porto Beach, located on the north side, is a classic surf spot with a parking lot that is practically made for surfers.

 Local tip: If you're coming with younger kids, visit the Roundhouse Aquarium.
 Situated on the pier, it's home to a 3500-gallon shark tank and is open to the public for free on Friday, Saturday and Sunday.